A different running club in Copenhagen

-We run every week of the year, on Saturday afternoons in the winter (October to March) and Monday evenings in the summer (April to September).
+We run every week of the year, on Saturday at 14.30 in the winter (October to March) and Monday at 18.30 in the summer (April to September).
 The attendance is usually 30-50 people in the summer, and we get decimated to roughly half of the usual pack by the winter cold.

 WE NEVER CANCEL A RUN.
 We are not scared away by few participants or bad weather.
 So there is no risk that you will come in vain.

-The start is usually from a parking lot next to a train station or bus stop in the Greater Copenhagen area.
+We most often run in the forest, apart from the darkest weeks of winter when we move to the city.
+We start from a different location each time.
+We usually from from a parking lot next to a train station or bus stop in the Greater Copenhagen area.
 Look for a group of people in colourful clothes.
 Sometimes the way from the station to the meeting point is marked with chalk or flour blobs, especially if there is a parking lot on either way of the rails.
 When it's cold, bring some warm clothes to put on after the run.
 There is always at least one car available where you can store your bag during the run.